hospotho/Image-Viewer/readme.md

 ## Browser support

-The entire project was written in Vanilla JavaScript with extension API support for Chromium-based browsers. ~~It should work on Firefox, but it has not been tested yet.~~ Part of the code uses CSS :has() selector, which Firefox still does not yet support in the stable version (Aug 2023).
+The entire project was written in Vanilla JavaScript with extension API support for Chromium-based browsers.
+It should work on Firefox, but it has not been tested yet.

 The standalone `image-viewer.js` should work on all modern browsers, and you can use it on your own website.